behw0/data-analysis-projects/README.md

 - **[Python and Jupyter](./python_and_jupyter)**
   - 3 projects using Python and Jupyter Notebook for data analysis.
 - **[R](./R)**
-  - 3 projects using R for statistical data analysis and visualizations.
+  - 3 projects using R for statistical data analysis and visualizations. (under construction, I'm out of time)
 - **[Power BI](./powerbi)**
   - 3 interactive dashboards and reports created with Power BI.
 - **[Tableau](./tableau)**